metacpan/metacpan-cpan-extracted/distros/G/GD-Graph-Polar/README.md

 # DESCRIPTION

 This package is a wrapper around GD to produce polar graphs with an easy interface.
-I use this package to display GPS satellites on a graph with data from the [Net::GPSD3](https://metacpan.org/pod/Net::GPSD3) package.
+I use this package to plot antenna patterns on a graph with data from the [RF::Antenna::Planet::MSI::Format](https://metacpan.org/pod/RF::Antenna::Planet::MSI::Format) package.

 # CONSTRUCTOR